You are here

 If you're having trouble with Virtual DICE, these suggestions may help.

-If everything in your Virtual DICE VM looks very small, you can make it larger by switching your VM to Scaled mode then resizing the window with your pointer.
-This problem can happen on Macs with a Retina display.
+If everything in your Virtual DICE VM looks very small, no matter what resolution you try, then try switching your VM to Scaled mode then resizing the window with your pointer.

 Other problems